dkirkby/E4S/setup.md

 > Mac users will probably get a warning about "Disk Not Ejected Properly" that you can safely ignore.

-If you open your **CIRCUITPY** drive, you should see only a single small text file `boot_out.txt` that starts with the lines:
+If you open your **CIRCUITPY** drive, you should see only a single small text file `boot_out.txt` that starts with the lines (the extra two lines are unique to your Pico):
 ```
-Adafruit CircuitPython 10.0.3 on 2024-11-20; Raspberry Pi Pico W with rp2040
+Adafruit CircuitPython 10.0.3 on 2025-10-17; Raspberry Pi Pico W with rp2040
 Board ID:raspberry_pi_pico_w
 ```
 If you see other files, and you forgot to delete them in the instructions above, delete them now and repeat this section.
 Otherwise, let the instructor know.

-Unmount your **CIRCUITPY** drive the same way you would remove any USB drive, then repeat these steps for the other Pico W in your kit.
+Eject your **CIRCUITPY** drive the same way you would remove any USB drive, then repeat these steps for the other Pico W in your kit.

 > Since both of your microcontrollers now have the same USB drive name, it would be confusing to have them both connected to your laptop at the same time.
 However, while we will sometimes use both at once in a project, we will not need them both connected via USB at once.